Children and Youth

-• Become familiar with world religions, faith traditions, and non-faith philosophies, including Unitarian Universalism
+- Become familiar with world religions, faith traditions, and non-faith philosophies, including Unitarian Universalist

 We do this through:

 Each Sunday morning during the 11:00 worship service, there will be offerings for our children and youth in the Religious Exploration program.
-On most 2nd and 4th Sundays of the month, the children will separate by age for the Faith Development classes from the Tapestry of Faith curricula.
-On 1st Sundays of the month, all children will gather together for worship in Children’s Chapel, which is designed and co-hosted by our youth in the Coming of Age program.
-On the 3rd and 5th Sundays, we may have a multigenerational service, a social justice project, or a special holiday activity for all ages.
+On at least two Sundays of the month, the children will separate by age for the Faith Development classes from the Tapestry of Faith curricula.
+On Faith in Action Sundays, we may have a a social justice project, or a special activity for all ages.
+On select, special Sundays, we will be together in the sanctuary for multigenerational services.

 All programs are staffed by background-screened staff and volunteers who are familiar with our safety policy.